andreypopp/backbone.viewdsl/README.md

 is a good idea to use `<view />` tag to instantiate views which can only function correctly with predefined `tagName` or `className` attributes.

-See *Specs* section below to learn how to specify view constructor in `name` attribute.
+See *Specs* section below to learn how to specify a view constructor in the `name` attribute.

 ### Using `view` attribute